The Tokyo Marathon stands as one of the world’s largest and most exciting marathons.

 Eligibility

-Applicants must achieve the following qualifying times in events that are either World Athletics Label Road Races or within a specified time frame:
+Applicants must achieve the required qualifying times in an officially recognized race, typically a World Athletics Label Road Race, within the qualifying period specified by the Tokyo Marathon organizers.

 Qualifying Times

-These qualifying times are based on the gun (gross) time and applicants must submit an official finisher’s certificate.
+These qualifying times must be based on gun (gross) time, and applicants are required to submit an official finisher’s certificate when applying.

 Maximum Number of Entrants

-The program allows for a maximum of 25 men and 25 women to participate in the Semi-Elite (Overseas) category.
+The program allows for a maximum of 25 men and 25 women in the Semi-Elite (Overseas) category.

 Selection Process

-If the total number of applicants exceeds the allotted field size for the Semi-Elite (Overseas) category, then those who are the fastest among the applicants will be accepted.
+If the number of applicants exceeds the available spots, the fastest qualifying times among the applicants will be selected.

 How To Train For The Tokyo Marathon